wdecoster/nanopore_flanders_website/README.md

 - [ ] Add sponsors, partners and how to become a sponsor
 - [ ] Make clear that the conference is not free for industry participants, and that an invoice will be sent after registration
 - [x] Add a tab with google form for submission of project proposals to win free sequencing on two PromethION flow cells
+- [ ] Add UAntwerp, VIB and biomina logos as partners to the footer